 "We used to have a team of security up on the roof waiting for other pirates.
 If it was the DTI, you'd tell them to take the transmitter and they'd look the other way, but if it was other pirates there would be a fight.
 It became a really heavy scene towards the end of it, which is why I was so pleased when we could go for the legal license because you can only do that for so long."

-In 1988, the government announced that stations could apply for one of 22 new community radio licenses, providing they were off air by 1 January 1988.
+In 1988, the government announced that stations could apply for one of 22 new community radio licenses, providing they were off air by January 1, 1988.
 KISS broadcast its final show as a pirate station from Camden club Dingwalls that New Year's Eve.
-Despite widespread support, KISS missed out on the first set of licences, but successfully reapplied when second round were offered and re-launched as a legal station on the 1 September 1990.
+Despite widespread support, KISS missed out on the first set of licenses, but successfully reapplied when the second round were offered and re-launched as a legal station on the September 1, 1990.

-"It was so exciting to take a dub dat tape of the first Jamiroquai song, 'Too Young To Die', play the single 30-40 times in a week and actually break a new artist.
-We did that with The Prodigy, we did that with Des-ree, 'Jump' by Kriss Kross, 'Finally' by Ce Ce Peniston and Robyn S' 'Show Me Love'.
-'Show Me Love' was on an import – we bought it, playlisted it when it wasn't even signed in the UK and turned it into a hit.
+"It was so exciting to take a dub dat tape of the first Jamiroquai song, 'Too Young To Die,' play the single 30 to 40 times in a week, and actually break a new artist.
+We did that with the Prodigy, we did that with Des-ree, 'Jump' by Kriss Kross, 'Finally' by Ce Ce Peniston, and Robyn S's 'Show Me Love.'
+'Show Me Love' was on an import—we bought it, playlisted it when it wasn't even signed in the UK, and turned it into a hit.
 It was so thrilling and so rewarding."